What Is Pollination?

 Bumblebees can actually sense the electric fields that surround flowers.
 They have also learned to distinguish between different fields of flowers.
 Bumblebees use this electrical signal to know whether a flower has recently been visited.

 When bees land on a flower, some of the pollen from the anther will stick to the bee.
-As the bee flies to the next flower, the pollen is rubbed onto to the stigma of the flower, enabling fertilization to take place.
+As the bee flies to the next flower, the pollen is rubbed onto the stigma of the flower, enabling fertilization to take place.